Richard Dent: NFL career statistics

+Regular season

 Personal life

-According to a DNA analysis, he descended, mainly, from Mende people of Sierra Leone and Balanta people of Guinea Bissau.
+According to a DNA analysis, he descended mainly from Mende people of Sierra Leone and Balanta people of Guinea Bissau.
 He is the godfather of football player Ahmaad Smith.

 Richard lives in Chicago and has four children: Mary, Sarah, R.J., and Shiloh.
-His son R.J., is a football player that plays for Stevenson High School.
+His son R.J. is a football player who played WR at Stevenson High School, and now plays at Miami University Ohio.